Nafees10/navm/spec/binarybytecode.md

 4E 41 56 4D 42 43 2D
 ```
 These are followed by 2 bytes, which are used to identify version information.
-8 bytes after these bytes are ignored.
+8 bytes after these bytes are ignored, these are the magic number postfix.

 ### Version Identifying Bytes